OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

             J['f_xy','y'] = 2.0*y + 8.0 + x
             return J

-The `jacobian` method is used to compute analytic partial derivatives of this unknowns with respect to params (partial derivatives in OpenMDAO context refer to derivatives for a single component by itself).
+The `jacobian` method is used to compute analytic partial derivatives of the `unknowns` with respect to `params` (partial derivatives in OpenMDAO context refer to derivatives for a single component by itself).
 The returned value, in this case `J`, should be a dictionary whose keys are tuples of the form (‘unknown’, ‘param’) and whose values are n-d arrays or scalars.
 Just like for `solve_nonlinear`, the values for the